EPPA Medical Scribe Program FAQs

 Oncology (St. Louis Park)

 Being a Medical Scribe with EPPA usually means you’re a pre-health student or graduate looking to gain a clinical experience before applying to medical, physician assistant, or other professional health graduate programs.
 We recommend that undergraduate students wait to scribe until after the complete of core science pre-requisites and labs (typically Junior/Senior status).
 We also highly recommend scribing during a gap year while applying to professional school.
 Most of our scribes remain employed with us for 12-24 months.

 At this time we do not offer summer-only or short term employment positions due to the length of our training process and our commitment to maintaining steady staffing levels for our providers.

 We publish our schedules on a monthly basis, about 3-4 weeks in advance.
 This allows our scribes to adjust their schedules around other activities and commitments.
 We just require that our scribes work a minimum of 2 shifts per week, which equals roughly 16-20 hours per week.
-Scribes may pick up additional shifts from coworkers for extra hours if they want, but it is not required.
+Scribes may pick up additional shifts from coworkers for extra hours if they want, however it is not required.

-Becoming a scribe is a steep learning curve and the training process can be intensive.
-All of our training is paid and includes an in-person orientation, online coursework and quizzes, and eight one-on-one clinical training shifts at your site location(s).
+Becoming a scribe is a steep learning curve and the training program can be intensive.
+All of our training is paid and includes in-person orientations, online coursework and quizzes, and eight one-on-one clinical training shifts at your site location(s).
 During the clinical training shifts you are paired with a scribe trainer and begin by observing, before increasing responsibility until you are ready to work independently.
-With this training process, a full-time training schedule allows for the best learning retention and success for our trainees.
+With this training process, we do require near full-time availability to ensure the best learning retention and success for our trainees.
 Scribes to have to graduate out of the training program to continue to scribe with us, but no need to worry, we provide all of the tools and resources need to be successful.